anand-therattil/stock-market-streamlit/README.md

 # stock-market-streamlit
+Stock market prediction using Machine Learning and Frontend using Streamlit <br>
 The project is divided in 4 parts <br>
   - Getting the financials such as Market Cap, EBITDA etc..
   - Displaying the trend of the stock values based on date